-- 5. Meal Periods.
-Employees will have a paid, one-half (1/2) hour meal period in recognition that they are not guaranteed an uninterrupted meal period. - a.
-In lieu of providing a mid-shift meal, all Corrections Lieutenants will receive twenty dollars (\$20.00) per pay period, subject to applicable payroll taxes and deductions.
-If an employee's assigned duties take him/her out of Kitsap County during the employee's mid-shift meal break (i.e. lunch), the employee may submit a receipt for reimbursement of that meal in accordance with the IRS lunch per diem rate.
+Meals.
+For each shift longer than five (5) hours, employees will have a paid, one-half (1/2) hour meal period in recognition that they are not guaranteed an uninterrupted meal period.

+- a.
+In lieu of providing food from the jail kitchen for a mid-shift meal, all Corrections Lieutenants will receive twenty dollars (\$20.00) per pay period, subject to applicable payroll taxes and deductions. - b.
+If an employee's assigned duties take them out of Kitsap County during the employee's mid-shift meal break (i.e. lunch), the employee may submit a receipt for reimbursement of that meal in accordance with the IRS lunch per diem rate.